DanyLLL/Maze-Pathfinding-Benchmarker/README.md

 # 🕸️ Maze-Pathfinding-Visualizer-Benchmarker
-A Python, Tkinter visualizer to generate mazes and benchmark the execution time of various pathfinding based on algorithms.
+A Python, Tkinter graphic application to generate mazes and benchmark the execution time of various pathfinding algorithms.